ahmeterdem1/SSL-Messager/README.md

 saved in a dict.
 As you stay on the app this dict hypothetically gets bigger and bigger.
 This may slow down the program.
 A simple restart will kindly solve this issue.

+### Emotes and user controlled style

+I have added emotes as :emote_name:.
+It works the same as discord.
+Only difference, you may choose which emote command corresponds to what image.
+A directory named "ssl-emoji" is where the images are stored.
+You may change this of course, and change images and their names too.
+So I am not posting this directory as a part of the project.
+It is up to user to choose.
+You may also opt to not use it.

+_ and * symbols functions the same as whatsapp.
+They change the style of the surrounded text. _ creates italic text, * creates bold text.

 ### Uploads

 A lazy function is used in order to read from the source and write to the socket.
 Why?